Field Data Replication (FDR)

 How to Use FDR

-The test can be run after the schedule, parameters, limits, channels, and filters are set.
-The test can re-create the waveform for a specified duration, and the waveform can be scaled up or down by any factor.
+The FDR test can re-create the waveform for a specified duration, and the waveform can be scaled up or down by any factor.
 Additionally, the test can run at different intensity levels for a set duration.

 Filters

-Filters are a unique feature in VibrationVIEW.
-The engineer can apply a filter to the data stream rather than before running the test.
-A low pass filter, high pass filter, or notch filter can be applied and modified during the live stream; the controller will automatically adjust the control.
-This capability allows different frequencies to be removed as the test is running.
+Engineers can apply filters to the data stream before or during an FDR test.
+A low-pass filter, high-pass filter, or notch filter can be applied and modified during the live stream; the controller will automatically adjust the control.

-For example, the goal of a buzz, squeak, and rattle test is to determine how different components will react to a real-world environment.
-The engineer may want to reject different frequencies to eliminate an irritable noise.
-This action will help to determine if any other frequencies complement the noise or if there are noises that may be generated from the same waveform without exciting a pre-determined failure.
+For example, buzz, squeak, and rattle tests seek to determine how components behave in a real-world environment.
+The engineer may want to reject different frequencies to eliminate an irritating noise.
+This action will help determine if any other frequencies complement the noise or if any noises are generated from the same waveform without exciting a pre-determined failure.

 FDR and Random Testing